LinkedPasts/linked-places-format/tsv_0.2.md

 **types**

-One or more terms for place type (contributor's term, usually verbatim from the source, e.g. pueblo). _semicolon-delimited_
+One or more terms for place type (contributor's term, usually verbatim from the source, e.g. pueblo), followed by a '/' character then a Getty AAT integer ID from WHG's subset list of 160 place type concepts ([tsv](aat_whg-subset.tsv); [xlsx showing hierarchy](aat_whg-subset.xlsx).
+While not required, this mapping will make records more discoverable in WHG interfaces. _semicolon-delimited_

+e.g. Pueblo/300008372 maps the original term 'Pueblo' to 'Village' in AAT.

 **aat_types**